Perez, Royals power past Yankees

 Left-hander Danny Duffy went 5 2/3 innings in a no-decision, giving up three runs on five hits and three walks.
 Aaron Crow (3-1) got four straight outs in relief to pick up the win.

 David Phelps (1-4) took the loss for New York, allowing seven runs on 10 hits and two walks in 5 2/3 innings.

 The Royals broke the game open with a four-run sixth inning to take a 7-3 lead.
-Perez's three-run blast, his sixth homer of the season, was the big blow and came after Billy Butler and Alex Gordon drew consecutive walks to start the frame.
+Perez's three-run blast, his sixth homer of the season, was the big blow.

-After Cain tripled, Phelps recorded two straight outs before giving up an RBI single to Nori Aoki, bringing on reliever Matt Daley to get the final out.
+After Cain followed with a triple, Phelps recorded two straight outs before giving up an RBI single to Nori Aoki, bringing on reliever Matt Daley to get the final out.

 Hosmer homered against Daley leading off the seventh inning to make it 8-3.

 The Yankees scored their last run off Michael Mariot in the ninth.

 The Royals sent eight batters to the plate against Phelps and took a 3-0 lead in the second inning.
 Billy Butler and Alex Gordon opened the inning with consecutive doubles to score the first run, Perez and Cain followed with back- to-back singles to plate the second and Alcides Escobar knocked in the third with a hit.

 The Yankees had just four baserunners in the first five innings but chased Duffy out of the game with a three-run sixth.
 Carlos Beltran doubled to drive in Derek Jeter, who had reached on a one-out single, and two runs scored on Yangervis Solarte's base hit to make it 3-3.